Skip to content

 SIGN UP for our weekly Highlights emails.

-And it’s not confined simply to the Minneapolis-St. Paul area or for Hispanics, Turner said.
+The impact is not confined simply to the Minneapolis-St. Paul area or for Hispanics, Turner said.
 He observed that people across Minnesota and in Wisconsin share those fears as well.

 Turner shared the story of a non-Hispanic pastor who was detained by ICE on Jan.
-20. Though he was going through proper channels, Turner said, the judge canceled his immigration meeting and ICE detained him and began the deportation process for missing that meeting.
+20. Though he was going through proper channels, Turner said, the judge canceled his immigration meeting.
+ICE detained him and began the deportation process for missing that meeting.
 The rest of the family has been instructed to report for their deportation also, Turner said.

 Both men asked for prayer for the pastor and his family who are still grieving the death of an adult son only three months ago.